Red X iconGreen tick iconYellow tick icon

 C3 (Quantitative) Study Symposium

 In April 2014, the Cancer Control and Screening Research Group convened a final symposium for the C3 (Quantitative) study.
 The purpose of this symposium was to share the findings of the C3 (Quantitative) study, update progress on the C3 (Qualitative) study, and engage with stakeholders in a discussion about interventions that could result from our work.
-Each presentation can be viewed below via YouTube links, and slides are also provided in PDF form.
+The presentations and PDF of the slides are outlined below.

 Cancer, Care and Comorbidity